GET ORDAINED

 Unity candles ready to be used on the wedding day, there are two tall white taper candles and one larger column candle, all with pink lace

-Make sure that all supplies are set up and ready for use before the ceremony starts.
+Make sure that all supplies are set up and ready for use before the wedding ceremony starts.
 And don’t forget to bring a backup lighter!

 Decorate the table with flowers, herbs, crystals, framed photos of family members, colorful fabric table cloths, and any other meaningful items that speak to the couples’ unique relationship.